koffeinfrei/quill-task-list/README.md

 });
 ```

+You can see the plugin in action in [Mykonote](https://github.com/panter/mykonote).

 ## TODO

 * For now the click triggers a dummy update, because the css class toggle
   doesn't trigger a change in quill.
 The proper way would be to change the
   state of the item by using a delta directly and maybe two kinds of list item